dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Considerations

 ### Keywords vs. attributes
-This design calls for using attributes to annotate the new lifetime rules for `struct` members.
+This design calls for using attributes to annotate the new lifetime rules.
 This also could've been done just as easily with contextual keywords.
 For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `RefThisEscapes`.

 Keywords, even the contextual ones, have a much heavier weight in the language than attributes.
 The use cases these features solve, while very valuable, impact a small number of developers.
 Consider that only a fraction of high end developers are defining `ref struct` instances and then consider that only a fraction of those developers will be using these new lifetime features.
 That doesn't seem to justify adding a new contextual keyword to the language.

 This does mean that program correctness will be defined in terms of attributes though.
 That is a bit of a gray area for the language side of things but an established pattern for the runtime.

+### Why do we need [RefFieldEscapes]?
+The biggest challenge posed by the [compat considerations](#compat-considerations) is that methods cannot capture and return `ref` parameters as `ref` fields.
+This is a hard assumption in the rules and there are many API patterns today that take advantage of this.
+In order to have methods that capture `ref` parameters as `ref` fields there must be some form of explicit opt-in that is visible to calling methods.

+Several ideas for having implicit opt-in to `ref` capture were explored and discarded:

+- Special casing constructors.
+It is possible to have constructors of `ref struct` that **directly** define `ref` fields be implicitly opt-in to `[RefFieldEscapes]` semantics.
+However this does not generalize to factory methods and hence is not a general solution that we can use.
+- Special casing methods that return `ref struct` that define a `ref`.
+There are no such methods today because `ref` fields do not exist hence we could say that methods which return `ref struct` that defined a `ref` field have opted-in to `[ReFFieldsEscape]` semantics.
+This works but it essentially prevents any existing `ref struct` from adding `ref` fields.
+Doing so would cause span safety rules to be interpreted differently in all methods that returned the type.

+These implicit opt-in strategies all have significant holes while an explicit opt-in is fully generalizable and makes the span safety rule different explicit in the code.

 ### Why isn't assignability to ref field a scope?
 It may seem attractive to think of the ability to assign to a `ref` field as just another scope concept instead of an orthogonal concept.
 Essentially *assignable to field* as an escape scope between *heap* and *calling method*.
 This falls a part though when looking at practical examples.
 Consider for example the following: